 See the trail route:

 In the early morning hours, we set off on a long journey towards the country's interior.
 The pleasant route offers us many opportunities to observe the countryside.
-Local villages, thatched roofs and fences made of stakes or reeds near the mosque and in some places, schools and authentic sub-savanna vegetation conjure up an image of authentic Africa.
-Our first stop to enjoy morning coffee is at the Tendaba camp.
+Local villages, thatched roofs and fences made of stakes or reeds near the mosque and, in some places, schools and authentic sub-savanna vegetation conjure up an image of authentic Africa.

-Our next stop is for lunch in the village of Kuntautr.
+Our last stop for the day is in the village of Kuntaur.
 From here, we take a boat trip on the Gambia River to spot the mysterious Ninki Nanka.
-Apart from the dragon-like creature, this is the natural environment of the hippopotamus, the most dangerous African animal; many species of colourful birds and different types of monkeys.
+Apart from the dragon-like creature, this is the natural environment of the hippopotamus; the most dangerous African animal, many species of colourful birds and different types of monkeys.
 With a bit of luck, we will also be able to observe chimpanzees, which are part of the Chimpanzee Rehabilitation Project, living on one of the three islands on the river.

-After breakfast, we head to Jamali Village with a slightly different means of transport.
-This village boasts a strong tradition of cultural preservation.
+After breakfast, we head to Jamali Village, which boasts a strong tradition of cultural preservation.
 A charming reception with an invitation to exchange knowledge of dance steps will take us to another era.

-The late afternoon is dedicated to exploring the culture and history of Janjanburreh.
-With a local guide, we will visit the Kankurang Center and learn about the famous masks of the local tribes.
+The late afternoon is dedicated to exploring the culture and history of Janjanbureh.
+With a local guide, we will visit the Kankurang Centre and learn about the famous masks of the local tribes.
 We will visit the holy place with a strong spiritual meaning for the local population; the sacred baobab.
-We will learn about the history of the Liberty Tree, the Methodist Church and be present for the process of making silver jewellery at the silversmith's workshop.
+We will learn about the history of the Liberation Tree and be present for the process of making silver jewellery at the silversmith's workshop.

 We return home in the evening hours.